yegor256/blog/_drafts/_threecopies.md

 I have a number of data resources which exist in one place only and which I don't really want to lose.
-For example, I have a hosted PHP website, and a MySQL database hosted at the same place, I also have a NoSQL database at Amazon DynamoDB, a PostgreSQL database at Heroku, and also...
+For example, I have a hosted PHP website, and a MySQL database hosted at the same place.
+I also have a NoSQL database at Amazon DynamoDB, a PostgreSQL database at Heroku, and also...
 Well, there are many of them.
 How to backup them was always a question for me.